gitter-badger/artisanci/README.rst

 License
 -------

-Artisan is made available under the MIT License.
+Artisan is made available under the Apache 2.0 License.
 For more details, see `LICENSE.txt <https://github.com/artisanci/artisan/blob/master/LICENSE.txt>`_.